Should I Take A Gap Year?

 - Experience could turn out to be a disappointment

-Will taking a gap year affect my chances of getting a job?
+Will a gap year affect my chances of getting a job?

 By using a gap year as an opportunity to develop key skills, gain experience in a particular area, or try out different industries, you'll show that you're taking your career path seriously and everything you have learned will be viewed as a positive by employers.

-However, if you don't really do anything during your gap year, it's much harder to justify your trip to organisations you'd like to work for and so could be viewed as an unexpected gap on your CV.
-To ensure this doesn't happen, create a plan detailing what you want to achieve by the end of it.
+However, if you don't really do anything during your gap year, it's much harder to justify your time out, and so could be seen as an unexpected gap on your CV.
+To make sure this doesn't happen, write down a plan detailing what you want to achieve by the end of the 12 months.

 When is the best time to take my gap year?